-At Brightwater Center’s 70-acre campus in Woodinville, a wastewater treatment plant co-exists with a nature preserve that has been restored to its native vegetation, which includes wetlands, meadows and forest.
-At the center, kids and adults can learn all about our water system through interactive exhibits for all ages.
-Outside, three miles of trails meander through wildlife habitat.
+At Brightwater Center’s 70-acre campus in Woodinville, a wastewater treatment plant coexists with a nature preserve that has been restored to its native landscape, which includes wetlands, meadows and forest.
+At the center, kids and adults can learn all about our water system through interactive exhibits designed for all ages.
+Outside, 3 miles of trails meander through wildlife habitat.

-At one of Bellevue’s largest parks, 320-acre Mercer Slough, 7 miles of flat trails, including short loops, lead hikers through a verdant ecosystem of canals and wetlands — even a blueberry farm on the west side of the park.
-Look for red-winged blackbirds and duck species along the waterways or downy woodpeckers and black-capped chickadees in the woods.
-The Environmental Education Center, a complex of classrooms and a visitors center, perches on the edge of the slough, complete with a lookout tower that kids can climb (up a ladder!) to peer into the tree canopy.
+At 320 acres, Mercer Slough Nature Park is one of Bellevue’s largest parks.
+Its 7 miles of flat trails, which include several tot-friendly short loops, lead hikers through a verdant ecosystem of canals and wetlands — there is even a blueberry farm on the west side of the park.
+Look for red-winged blackbirds and duck species along the waterways, or downy woodpeckers and black-capped chickadees in the woods.
+The Environmental Education Center, a complex of classrooms and a visitor center, perches on the edge of the slough; kids will love the tree house, which they can climb via a ladder to peer into the tree canopy.

-Tucked away in the hills of south Bellevue, near Cougar Mountain, this lovely preserve protects the headwaters of Lewis Creek, attracting birds and wildlife — as well as little adventurers.
-A 1-mile loop trail is a perfect short hike for families, and there are also two connected playgrounds near the park’s visitor center.
+Tucked away in the hills of south Bellevue near Cougar Mountain, the lovely preserve of Lewis Creek Park protects the headwaters of Lewis Creek, attracting birds and wildlife — as well as little adventurers.
+A 1-mile loop trail makes for a perfect short hike for families, and there are also two connected playgrounds near the park’s visitor center.

-Activities: The Audubon Center offers a rich set of programs for both younger kids (look for Toddler Tales and Trails events for little ones) and older kids, including full-moon owl prowls, bat treks and summer camps.
-Stop by the center to browse the nature shop, pick up an Explorer Pack for the park, or take a time-out at the library, which offers nature titles as well as toys and puzzles for little ones (open Wednesday–Saturday, 10 a.m.–5 p.m.).
+Activities: Seward Park Audubon Center is open on weekends, 10 a.m.–5 p.m.
+The center offers birding programs and nature walks, including owl prowls, which fill up way in advance.
+Stop by the center to browse the nature shop, pick up an Explorer Pack for the park, or take a timeout at the center’s library, which offers nature titles as well as toys and puzzles for little ones.

-At Magnuson Park’s wonderful children’s garden (located in the north end of the park, near the Junior League playground), kids can learn about composting, go on a scavenger hunt or even build a fort from a small pile of logs.
-Check out an Explorer Pack at the Magnuson Community Center for further self-guided exploration of the park, where a network of flat trails beckons for strolling or low-key cycling.
-Birds are abundant; in winter months, you might see bufflehead or a great blue heron in the wetlands.
+Seattle’s expansive Magnuson Park holds many draws for families.
+Definitely do not miss the wonderful Magnuson Children’s Garden among them.
+At the garden (located at the north end of the park, near the Junior League playground), kids can learn about composting, go on a scavenger hunt or even build a fort from a small pile of logs.
+Take a self-guided tour of the garden or explore the wider park.
+There’s a popular dog park, soccer fields and a network of flat trails that are perfect for strolling or low-key bicycling.
+Birds are abundant; in winter months, you might see bufflehead ducks or a great blue heron in the wetlands.
 In spring and summer, look for frogs and spectacular dragonflies.

 Garden gem: Kruckeberg Botanic Garden, Shoreline

-This urban wetland preserve, run by Metro Parks Tacoma, offers a chance to view birds and other wildlife in all seasons, with 2.5 miles of gentle trails.
-Don’t miss Discovery Pond, a nature-themed play area with innovative structures for kids to explore, such as a tree house and a pond with waterfalls.
+Tacoma Nature Center is an urban wetland preserve run by Metro Parks Tacoma.
+This terrific site offers a chance to view birds and other wildlife in all seasons along more than 2 miles of gentle trails.
+Don’t miss Discovery Pond, a nature-themed play area featuring innovative structures for kids to explore, such as a tree house and a pond with waterfalls.

-Located on Rattlesnake Lake near North Bend, the Cedar River Watershed Center (open Tuesday–Sunday, 10 a.m.–4 p.m.) is a showcase of sustainable architecture.
+Located on Rattlesnake Lake near North Bend, the Cedar River Watershed Education Center is a showcase of sustainable architecture.
 Imaginative musical water features (rain drums!) and displays are designed to help visitors understand the cycle of water use and the Cedar River Municipal Watershed’s role in supplying drinking water to the city of Seattle.
-Outside, you can walk the lake for an easy hike or, with older kids, scale Rattlesnake Ledge (4 miles round trip).

 Birder’s paradise: Padilla Bay, Skagit County

-In the Skagit Valley near Anacortes, Padilla Bay National Estuarine Research Reserve is a birder’s paradise and offers a breathtaking river delta landscape.
-Walk a short wooded loop (0.8 mile long) at the reserve or drive to Bayview nearby to walk the Padilla Bay dike walk, which runs 2.25 miles one way across flooded fields and tidal flats.
+Nestled in the Skagit Valley near Anacortes, Padilla Bay National Estuarine Research Reserve is a birder’s paradise that affords expansive views of a breathtaking river delta landscape.
+Walk a short wooded loop (less than a mile in length) at the reserve or drive to Bayview nearby to walk the Padilla Bay dike trail, which runs just over 2 miles one way across flooded fields and tidal flats.
 Look for river otters, northern pintail ducks and bald eagles.